On subspace designs: Maximum Lg -designs

 We can now consider the linear codes associated with the linear sets defined by a maximum $1$-design.
-These codes turn out to very interesting, indeed we can completely determine their weight enumerator and they are in general two-weight codes (except for a special case).
-So, by Theorem \ref{th:projproperties}, Corollary \ref{cor:8.9} and the link described in the previous section, the following holds.
+These codes turn out to very interesting, indeed we can completely determine their weight enumerator and they are two-weight codes (except for a special case).
+So, by Theorem \ref{th:projproperties}, Corollary \ref{cor:8.9} and the well-known correspondence between linear codes and projective systems (see \cite{vladut2007algebraic}), the following holds.

 \begin{corollary} Let $(U_1,\ldots,U_t)$ be a maximum $1$-design in $V=V(k,q^m)$.
 Consider the associated $\fq$-linear sets $L_{U_1},\ldots,L_{U_t}$.
 Let consider $(\mathcal{P},\mathrm{m})$ the multiset where $\mathcal{P}=L_{U_1}\cup \ldots\cup L_{U_t}$ and with multiplicity function $\mathrm{m}$ as